 Design object access command; returns the cells (instances) specified by the pattern argument.
+See the online help for more information.

 '''

 get_cells pattern

 '''

 Specifies the pattern to match the instances to return.
 For example, "get_cells U18" returns all instances starting with the characters "U18", where "" is a wildcard that represents any character string.